fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

     <figcaption>Controllers and hardware interfaces (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

+The hardware interface is a software representation of the robot and its abstract hardware.
+In ROS control speak, we have the notion of resources, which are actuators, joints and sensors.
+Some resources are are read-only, such as joint states, IMU, force-torque sensors, and so on, and some are read and write compatible, such as position, velocity, and effort joints.
-In ROS control speak, we have the notion of resources, for example a velocity controlled wheel.
-Then there are hardware interfaces, where one is just a set of similar resources, and if you pile up a bunch of interfaces you get a robot.
+A bunch of hardware interfaces, where one is just a set of similar resources, represent a robot.

-There are connectors between the hardware interface and the controllers which are raw control interfaces, not to be confused with typical raw interfaces like topics, actions or services.
+The robot hardware, represented in software, and the controllers are connected via ROS control's interfaces, not to be confused with typical ROS interfaces like topics, actions or services.
 Instead, we are just passing pointers around which is real-time safe.
-The interfaces of the robot hardware are use by controllers to connect and communicate with the hardware.
+The interfaces of the robot hardware are used by controllers to connect and communicate with the hardware.
-At the leftmost part of the image we see that controllers have their interfaces, which are typically ROS interfaces, such as topics, services or actions, that are custom so your controller can expose whatever it wants.
+At the leftmost part of the image we see that controllers have their interfaces, which are typically ROS interfaces (topics, services or actions) that are custom so your controller can expose whatever it wants.

 #### Exclusive Resource Ownwership